Impatiens capensis: Description

+Jewelweed is a herbaceous plant that grows 3-5 ft tall.
 It often branches extensively.
 The round stems are glabrous (smooth) and succulent, and semi-translucent, with swollen or darkened nodes on some plants.
 The leaves, which measure up to 5 in long and 6 cm across, are alternate on the upper stems and opposite on the lower stems (when present).
 The leaves are ovate to elliptic, simple, and have shallow, rounded teeth on the margins.
 The seed pods have five valves which coil back rapidly to eject the seeds in a process called explosive dehiscence or ballistochory.
 This reaction is where the name 'touch-me-not' comes from; in mature seed pods, dehiscence can easily be triggered with a light touch.